Delaware Continuing Education COURSE

 Delaware Legislative Issues (Module 5)

-Delaware Legislative Issues is divided into two units.
-In Unit 1, we focus on federal legislation.
-We then turn our attention to Delaware laws in Unit 2.
+Delaware Legislative Issues is divided into major sections.
+In one, we focus on federal legislation.
+We then turn our attention to Delaware laws.
 From start to finish, we use activities to emphasize key points and ensure your understanding of the material.

 To maintain their license, Delaware real estate professionals must complete 21 hours of continuing education, composed of seven core modules.
 This course fulfills the state's Legislative Issues (Module 5) requirement.